 A popular and positive trend in turf management, from both professionals and homeowners, is an interest in plant health care and reduced pesticide use.
-The degree of interest ranges from those who would prefer to use strictly organic or natural pest management practices, to others who would opt for a combination of improved cultural practices and chemical approaches.
-In either case, there is a decided interest in the use of biopesticides (host-specific natural enemies, such as predators or pathogens), pest-resistant species and varieties, pheromones and other attractants that lure or confuse pests, hormones that prevent pest development, and naturally occurring chemicals that kill pests or suppress their activity.
-A pest-management approach that embraces all of these alternatives is known as Integrated Pest Management or IPM.
+The degree of interest ranges from those who would prefer to use only organic or natural pest management practices, to others who would opt for a combination of improved cultural practices and chemical approaches.
+In either case, there is decided interest in the use of biopesticides (host-specific natural enemies, such as predators or pathogens), pest-resistant species and varieties, pheromones and other attractants that lure or confuse pests, hormones that prevent pest development, and naturally occurring chemicals that kill pests or suppress their activity.
+A pest management approach that embraces all of these alternatives is known as integrated pest management (IPM).

-The primary step in any pest-management program is proper identification.
+The primary step in any pest management program is proper identification.
 Proper weed identification is necessary before a decision can be made about control.
-It is possible that a simple change in a cultural practice could prevent a weed problem or at least decrease population levels below economic or aesthetically disruptive levels.
-However, in some situations, the use of chemical pesticides may still be needed.
+It is possible that a simple change in a cultural practice could prevent a weed problem or at least decrease weed population levels to an acceptable level.
+However, in some situations, the use of chemical controls may still be needed.

 If you decide to use weed-control products, read the label directions carefully.
 Do not overapply, either by excessive overlapping or applying more product than recommended to a specific area.
-Applying too much product can damage turfgrass roots and cause unnecessary waste.
+Applying too much product can cause environmental problems, damage to turfgrass roots and unnecessary waste.
 Try to avoid routine, blanket applications of combination products to control just a few weeds.
-In this situation, spot treatment or hand pulling is a better option.
-Determine the effective application width of your rotary spreader and space out each spreader pass to ensure uniform coverage with minimal overlap.
-It is also recommended to apply one-half of the rate required in two directions.
-This allows better distribution of the particles and avoids striping.
+In this situation, spot treatment or hand-pulling is a better option.
+Determine the effective application width of your rotary spreader, and space out each spreader pass to ensure uniform coverage with minimal overlap.
+Also, for better distribution of the particles and to avoid striping, apply half the rate required in two directions.

 Control of annual grassy weeds

 Crabgrass is the primary weed problem homeowners face each year.
 A summer annual, crabgrass is a coarse-textured grass that germinates in the spring and grows well throughout the summer's heat.
-Its wide leaf blades, heat tolerance and prostrate growth habit make it an eyesore in lawns and it smothers nearby bluegrass or fescue.
-During the summer, crabgrass will produce seedheads even at low mowing heights.
-Crabgrass is killed by the first hard frost in the fall, which causes its seedheads to drop.
+Its wide leaf blades, heat tolerance and prostrate growth habit make it an eyesore in lawns, and it smothers nearby turfgrasses.
+During the summer, crabgrass will produce seed heads even at low mowing heights.
+Crabgrass is killed by the first hard frost in the fall, which causes its seed heads to drop.
 In the spring, the new crabgrass seedlings emerge around the previous year's plant.
-To avoid this, re-seed the open space during the fall with a desired grass and apply a preemergent to kill germinating crabgrass seedlings.
+To prevent their emergence, reseed the open space during the fall with a desired grass and apply a preemergent to kill germinating crabgrass seedlings.

-Preemergent products are so-named because they must be in place before crabgrass seedlings and other annual grassy weeds (goosegrass, foxtails, barnyardgrass and fall panicum) begin to emerge.
-As a general rule, crabgrass starts to germinate when daily high temperatures begin to reach 70 degrees F or above.
-In southern areas of the Transition Zone, this may occur as early as mid-March.
-Farther north, this may not be until late March or early April.
-Highest crabgrass emergence begins to occur as daily high temperatures reach 80 degrees F. The general rule is that for areas south of I-70 application should be made by March 15; for areas north of I-70 application should be made by April 15.
-A natural guide, specific to each year's fluctuating weather patterns, is to have your preemergent in place before the yellow blooms of Forsythia have all dropped.
+Preemergent products are so-named because they must be in place before crabgrass seedlings and other annual grassy weeds — such as goosegrass, foxtails, barnyardgrass and fall panicum — begin to emerge.
+Generally, crabgrass starts to germinate when daily high temperatures begin to reach 70 degrees F or above.
+In southern areas of the Transition Zone, these temperatures may occur as early as mid-March.
+Farther north, they may not occur until late March or early April.
+Highest crabgrass emergence begins to occur as daily high temperatures reach 80 degrees F. The general rule is that in areas south of Interstate 70, application should be made by March 15, and in areas north of I-70, application should be made by April 15.
+A natural guide, specific to each year's fluctuating weather patterns, is to have your preemergent in place before the yellow blooms of forsythia have all dropped.

 Control of perennial grassy weeds

-Control of annual grassy weeds is relatively easy due to proper cultural practices and use of preemergent products.
+Control of annual grassy weeds is relatively easy with the use of proper cultural practices and preemergent products.
 Controlling perennial grassy weeds is a different story.
-Unfortunately, there are only two classes of selective herbicides to control perennial grassy weeds in turf and they have highly specific uses.
-The sulfonyl-ureas are designed to control tall fescue, ryegrasses (annual and perennial) and annual bluegrass in Kentucky bluegrass, bermudagrass and zoysiagrass.
-Another product (fluazifop-p-butyl) controls bermudagrass in tall fescue and zoysiagrass.
+Unfortunately, there are only two classes of selective herbicides to control perennial grassy weeds in turf, and they have highly specific uses.
+The sulfonyl-ureas are designed to control tall fescue, annual and perennial ryegrasses, and annual bluegrass in Kentucky bluegrass, bermudagrass and zoysiagrass.
+Another product, fluazifop-p-butyl, controls bermudagrass in tall fescue and zoysiagrass.
 Two selective herbicides recently released — mesotrione and topramezone — do provide some control of perennial weeds, such as nimblewill.
-These herbicides provide excellent control of these specific weeds in these specific grasses, but they have no effect on many troublesome perennial grassy weeds growing in other turfgrasses.
+These herbicides provide excellent control of specific weeds in specific grasses but do have limitations, so be sure to read the labels before using these products.

 No selective herbicides are available to control weeds such as quackgrass, johnsongrass and zoysiagrass.
 Nonselective herbicides, such as Roundup and Finale, are the only way to stop further invasion of these perennial weeds.
-The use of these products will make brown spots in your desirable turfgrass, but reseeding or re-sodding can repair these areas.
+The use of these products will make brown spots in your desirable turfgrass, but reseeding or resodding can repair these areas.

 Control of broadleaf weeds

 Broadleaf weeds, in general, are easy to control thanks to the methods and large number of products available.
-Most of the products available for control of broadleaf weeds are systemic herbicides, which means that they move or translocate through the entire plant for a more effective control.
-Most products are classified as post-emergence; they are applied after the weeds emerge.
-One exception, Gallery (isoxaben) is the only product designed as a preemergent product for broadleaves.
+Most of the products available for control of broadleaf weeds are systemic herbicides, which means that they move, or translocate, through the entire plant for more effective control.
+Most products are classified as postemergence; they are applied after the weeds emerge.
+One exception is Gallery (isoxaben), the only product designed as a preemergent product for broadleaves.
 Its primary use is to control winter annual broadleaf weeds (common chickweed, henbit, shepherd's-purse, etc.) and summer annual broadleaf weeds (spurge, purslane, knotweed, etc.).

 Some of the preemergent products you use for crabgrass prevention will also control many summer annual broadleaf weeds (carpetweed, purslane, knotweed, pigweed and spurge).
-Other broadleaf weed problems in the spring can be controlled with one of many three-way type broadleaf herbicides (2,4-D, MCPP and dicamba).
+Other broadleaf weed problems in the spring can be controlled with one of many combination broadleaf herbicides, such as 2,4-D, MCPP and dicamba.
 Best spring control is achieved when applications are made in mid-May.
-Controlling broadleaf weeds at this time will not only include the annual broadleaves, but many of the perennials and the few biennials that emerge from seed.
+Applications made at this time will control not only the annual broadleaves but also many of the perennials and the few biennials that emerge from seed.

 Biennial broadleaf weeds (mallow, prickly lettuce, yellow rocket and thistles) do not exist in large numbers, but they can be difficult to control.
 Biennials have two-year growth cycles.
-The first year is vegetative development when small rosettes are formed.
-The second year, flowering occurs when a tall flower stalk develops and seed is produced.
-The best time to control biennials is in the first year of vegetative growth when most of the plant's energy is moving downward into the root system.
+The first year, vegetative growth occurs and small rosettes are formed.
+The second year, a tall flower stalk develops, flowering occurs and seed is produced.
+The best time to control biennials is in the first year, when vegetative growth is taking place and most of the plant's energy is moving downward into the root system.
 Stands of biennial weeds will have first- and second-year plants present and will require herbicide applications over two or three years.
-The same systemic broadleaf herbicides used for perennial broadleaf control will also work here.
+The same systemic broadleaf herbicides used for perennial broadleaf control will also work for these weeds.

-"Weed and feed" combinations of fertilizer and broadleaf weed control herbicides such as 2,4-D often fail to effectively control target dandelions and other broadleaf weeds because of poor herbicide contact and uptake by the weed.
+Weed-and-feed combinations of fertilizer and broadleaf weed control herbicides such as 2,4-D often fail to effectively control target dandelions and other broadleaf weeds because of poor herbicide contact and uptake by the weed.
 The problem is usually one of placement.
-To kill the dandelion, the herbicide must be taken up by the foliage.
-Most granules will bounce off leaf surfaces down to the soil surface, and root uptake of 2,4-D is poor.
+To kill dandelions, the herbicide must be taken up by the foliage.
+Most granules will bounce off leaf surfaces down to the soil surface, but root uptake of 2,4-D is poor.
 These products perform better when applied to wet leaf tissue as with a heavy dew in the morning.
 Many product labels recommend this practice.

 Control of miscellaneous perennial weeds

-Some miscellaneous perennial weeds include wild garlic (onion), star-of-Bethlehem and yellow nutsedge.
+Some miscellaneous perennial weeds include wild garlic, wild onion, star-of-Bethlehem and yellow nutsedge.
 Each is unique.

 Wild garlic and onion have slender leaves with a heavy, waxy cuticle layer.
 They develop from bulbs and return every year.
 The best control for these are ester formulations of 2,4-D with dicamba.
-Many of the three-way broadleaf herbicides described previously will control these weeds.
+Many of the combination broadleaf herbicides mentioned previously will control these weeds.

-Yellow nutsedge can be identified by a triangular shaped stem at the soil surface.
+Yellow nutsedge can be identified by a triangular stem at the soil surface.
 It grows from seed and underground nutlets and usually grows in thinned-out areas of low-lying turf that hold water.
 Eliminating wet areas and maintaining a dense lawn will reduce yellow nutsedge infestations.
 Once it is established, removal will require a chemical control.

 Plant disease occurrence triangle.